-- Standard 12 is designed to ensure all commissioning and organisational re quirements are met. - A mandatory evidence requirement prescribed by a LA commissioner or organisational lead can be assigned to individual elements of the standards.
-For example, a copy of the annual action plan, SEF, single central record of staff or particular policies. - Flexible reaccreditation plan: the standard reaccreditation period is 3 years but the renewal period can be shortened or particular standards and elements to be re- accredited on an annual/biannual basis. - Cost effective: using a national accreditation scheme gives economies of scale. - Independent: The Family and Childcare Trust and NAFIS board independently verify centres against the standards, avoiding any conflict of interest or questions of impartiality that might otherwise arise.
+- Flexible: - Standard 12 is designed to ensure all commissioning and organisational re quirements are met. - A mandatory evidence requirement prescribed by a LA commissioner or organisational lead can be assigned to individual elements of the standards.
+For example, a copy of the annual action plan, SEF, single central record of staff or particular policies. - Flexible reaccreditation plan: the standard reaccreditation period is 3 years but the renewal period can be shortened or particular standards and elements to be re- accredited on an annual/biannual basis. - Cost effective: using a national accreditation scheme gives economies of scale. - Independent: Assessment Services Ltd independently verify centres against the Standards, avoiding any conflict of interest or questions of impartiality that might otherwise arise.